haftamudesta/Math-Magicians/README.md

 ### Install

 Install almost all dependencies.
-This one will install stylelinter:
+This one will install ESLint:

-> npm install --save-dev
+> npm install --save-dev eslint@7.x eslint-config-airbnb@18.x eslint-plugin-import@2.x eslint-plugin-jsx-a11y@6.x eslint-plugin-react@7.x eslint-plugin-react-hooks@4.x @babel/eslint-parser@7.x @babel/core@7.x @babel/plugin-syntax-jsx@7.x @babel/preset-react@7.x @babel/preset-react@7.x

+This one will install Stylelint:

-> stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x
+> npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x

 ### Usage

-To run the project, execute in live server.
+To run the project,clone the project from https://github.com/haftamudesta/Math-Magicians

+> use the command git checkout setup to go to the setup dirctory
+> to creat react use npm creat vite@latest -- --template react
+> to install all raect dependencies use npm install after installing reat
+> to run the code use npm run dev

 ## 👥 Author <a name="author"></a>